christinegp/docs/howto/manage_offers.md

 ---
 # Create and Manage Offers

-In this *How To*, we will explore the steps to create and manage offers in the Stellar Program.
+This *How To* will explore the steps to create and manage offers in the Stellar Program.

 ## Creating Offers